-Carol went to nursing school at Johns Hopkins Hospital, and landed her first nursing job in Ann Arbor, MI.
-The atmosphere of the college town inspired her to follow her longtime interest in art, first with classes at the Washtenaw Community College and later at the University of Michigan, where she earned her BFA in Printmaking in 1976.
-Since graduation she has blended art, nursing, marriage and family.
+Carol went to nursing school at Johns Hopkins Hospital and landed her first nursing job in Ann Arbor, MI.
+The atmosphere of the college town inspired her to follow her longtime interest in art, first with classes at Washtenaw Community College and later at the University of Michigan, where she earned her B.F.A. in Printmaking in 1976.
+Since graduation, she has blended art, nursing, marriage, and family.

 In 2011, Myers traveled to Santa Fe to study with Paula Roland, the first real innovator of encaustic monotype printmaking.
-Since then, encaustic monotype has been the focus of Myers’ printmaking practice as she continues to explore, study and innovate new ways of working within the medium.
-Encaustic montoype looks, on the surface, like a fairly straightforward process.
+Since then, encaustic monotype has been the focus of Myers’ printmaking practice as she continues to explore, study, and innovate new ways of working within the medium.
+On the surface, encaustic monotype looks like a fairly straightforward process.
 However, it lends itself to a depth of exploration and innovation that continues to hold the artist’s interest.

 Currently, Myers maintains an active full-time studio practice in Southwestern Michigan.
-She is a member of the Southwest Michigan Printmakers group and teaches at the Kalamazoo Institute of Art, the Kalamazoo Book Arts Center, the South Haven Center for the Arts, as well as private classes in her studio.
-She is the Exhibition Committee Chair and Curator at the South Haven Center for the Arts, as well as serving on the Board of the Box Factory for the Arts.
+She is a member of the Southwest Michigan Printmakers group and teaches at the Kalamazoo Institute of Art, the Kalamazoo Book Arts Center, and the South Haven Center for the Arts, as well as teaching private classes in her studio.
+She is the Exhibition Committee Chair and Curator at the South Haven Center for the Arts and serves on the board of the Box Factory for the Arts.